 The administration of President Barack Obama and US media have made much ado about the US “pivot” to Asia.
 What has largely escaped their attention, however, is that China has been lining up economic allies in the erstwhile “backyard” of the US.

-Well, just as serious competition ought to awaken one’s creative juices in business, it is time for the US to step up a…Continue
+Well, just as serious competition ought to awaken one’s creative juices in business, it is time for the US to step up…Continue

 Mayo Clinic has been named among the country's top hospitals for Hispanics in the Hispanic Network Magazine "Best of the Best" issue.

-According to Mayo, the magazine "monitors employers, diversity programs and executive leadership, law enforcement and government agencies, as well as colleges, universities and MBA programs nationwide for their efforts and programs…Continue
+According to Mayo, the magazine "monitors employers, diversity programs and executive leadership, law enforcement and government agencies, as well as colleges, universities and MBA programs nationwide for their efforts and…Continue

 Added by HispanicPro on June 25, 2013 at 9:28am — No Comments

 It’s no secret Latinas are underrepresented in corporate America with only 5 percent sitting on Fortune 500 boards.
 The fact that of the 20 female CEOs at Fortune 500 companies, only four are women of color and none are Latina, paints a pretty grim reality.
 Despite this disparity, we rounded up 50 Latinas doing their thing at Fortune 500 companies.

 Latina Leaders Networking Forum is Thursday June 27!
 Learn more about our feature guests.

 Don't miss out.
 Register today at: http://2013latinasnetworkingforum.eventbrite.com/…Continue

 Added by HispanicPro on June 23, 2013 at 8:38am — No Comments